 – Do they need to be on a glide-path for a while?

 There is no science to the art of temperature taking, but we can draw on personal experiences to help reset the temperature.
 Thinking back over your professional life you may have experienced some of the same dynamics that teams exhibit.
 Let’s correlate personal experiences to team experiences…

-As you move into our strategic planning and budgeting cycles there are three must-haves when crafting a successful future for your credit union: 1.
-A Plan for Transformation – Strategic Plans should be designed to transform the organization.
-If the culture is, “If it ain’t broke don’t fix it” then don’t waste your time and…Read More
+As you move into our strategic planning and budgeting cycles, there are three must-haves when crafting a prosperous future for your credit union: A Plan for Transformation: Strategic Plans should be designed to transform the organization.
+If the culture is, “If it ain’t broke, don’t fix it,” then don’t waste your time and money doing…Read More

 When you look back at past bosses you respected, bosses that were okay and bosses, how can I say it, needing a significant reboot, what made them different?
 I liked a boss that was honest with me.
 It seemed they knew when I messed up, it was unintentional.
 That doesn’t mean they overlooked my failures,…Read More